urbit/urbit.org-reloaded/content/using/os/getting-started.md

 hidetitle = "true"
 +++

-## Using your ship

-Your urbit (also called your _ship_) is a persistent Unix process that you mainly control from the console.
+Your urbit (also called your _ship_) is a persistent Unix process that you mainly control from its console, called the `dojo`.

 ### Shutdown